 6. Head to the White Rabbit Gallery

-Located in the inner-city suburb of Chippendale, just minutes from Central Station and the new Central Park development, is the White Rabbit Gallery.
+Located in the inner-city suburb of Chippendale, just minutes from Central Station and the recent Central Park development, is the White Rabbit Gallery.
 Owned by a private art collector, it features four floors of contemporary Chinese art.

 7. Complete the Bondi to Coogee Walk